richmahn/en_tn/heb/12/intro.md

 After telling of the value discipline, the author begins a series of exhortations.
 (See; [[rc://en/tw/dict/bible/kt/exhort]])

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with the poetry in 12:5-6, which are words from the Old Testament.
+The ULT does this with the poetry in 12:5-6, which are words from the Old Testament.

 #### Special concepts in this chapter ####